antonioortegajr/externship-2019/Current-State.md

 http://a3school.org/about-us/
 http://a3school.org/staff/

-site:http://a3school.org/ 250 pages indexed by google (probably need to cut some)
+site:http://a3school.org/ 250 pages indexed by google (probably need to cut some

+## Major Issues

+* Slow page load time
+* Not mobile responsive
+* Not https
+* No caching